Rockygrass Instrument Contests

 The RockyGrass Music Competitions are traditional bluegrass competitions that began at the 1st Annual Rocky Mountain Bluegrass Festival in 1973.
 Instrumentalists can compete in the following categories: flatpick guitar, mandolin, banjo, dobro, and fiddle.

-This year’s instrument contest showcased another dazzling display of virtuosity in the Wildflower Pavilion and the finals on the main stage.
-Congrats to all the 2023 finalists:
+This year’s instrument contest showcased another dazzling display of virtuosity in the Wildflower Pavilion and the finals on the Main Stage.
+Congrats to all the 2024 finalists:

 BANJO